pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 normally a file path, but the special name ``:memory:`` can be used to create an in-memory database.

-The optional environment variable ``SQLITE_LOCK_TIMEOUT`` may be used to adjust the SQLite timeout value.
-A file-based SQLite database will have its journal mode set to use write-ahead logging (WAL), which allows reading to proceed concurrently reading and writing.
+Please note, a file-based SQLite database will have its journal mode set to use write-ahead logging (WAL), which allows reading to proceed concurrently reading and writing.
 Writing is serialised with a lock.
+The lock timeout can be adjusted by setting the environment variable ``SQLITE_LOCK_TIMEOUT``.
 Setting this value to a positive number of seconds will cause attempts to lock the SQLite database for writing to timeout after that duration.
 By default this value is 5 (seconds).

 The optional environment variables ``COMPRESSOR_TOPIC``, ``CIPHER_KEY``, and ``CIPHER_TOPIC`` may
 be used to enable compression and encryption of stored events.